4. Installing additional software#

 module load SciPy-bundle/2023.07-gfbf-2023a

-4. Create a virtual environment with virtualenv
+4. Create your virtual environment.

 Example command to create a new virtual environment in the directory myenv#